bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 Containers cannot live in isolation - they are run on hosts.
 A Docker Host is just a linux machine (virtual or otherwise) that is running Docker Engine.

-For small deployments, Docker Hosts are management manually.
+For small deployments, Docker Hosts are managed manually.
 For larger deployments, they are abstracted into clusters and managed piecemeal.

 Docker Hosts are easy to understand if you convert a VM server into a Docker Host.

 <div class='sequenced-image' data-base='/img/Scaling-With-Docker-Part-1/converting-to-docker/' >
 <p>On the left is a typical server, perhaps on a VM.
 It's running a web service and database daemon, and storing data in some directory.</p>
 <p>First we install Docker Engine, thus converting our Host on the right into a Docker Host.</p>
 <p>Then we convert each of the processes on the left into Containers.
-This is a common theme - typically we want 1 main process per container.</p>
+This is a common theme - typically we want one main process per container.</p>
 <p>Our data comes over as a Volume.
 This is functionally the same as before, but now the volume lives on the Host, and is mounted into each Container.
 This enables the data to persist beyond the life of a container, and enables sharing of data.
 This can be done in a read only fashion.</p>
 <p>Architecturally these hosts are nearly identical, thus we call the one on the right a Docker Host.</p>
 </div>